Yousousen/bsc_physics_cleaner/README.md

 1. Set `drive_folder` to save files to your desired google drive directory.
 2. Comment (not uncomment) the first line of the drive mounting cell.
 3. Comment (not uncomment) the first line of the `pip install` cell.
-4. Follow _How to use this notebook_ at the top of the notebook as usual.
+4. Follow _How to use this notebook_ at the top of the script.

 ### Using the scripts on (MMAAMS) workstation

 1. If there is no access to a jupyter environment, use the `.py` version of the script instead.
-2. Follow _How to use this notebook_ at the top of the notebook as usual.
+2. Follow _How to use this notebook_ at the top of the script.

 ### Using the scripts on a local machine

-1. Follow _How to use this notebook_ at the top of the notebook as usual.
+1. Follow _How to use this notebook_ at the top of the script.

 ## Installation

 ### MMAAMS workstation

-#### Running the python scripts
+#### Installation for running model python scripts

 1. Clone the repository to the desired location.

 At the time of writing, Anaconda was required for a more recent python version.
-The version that was available on the MMAAMS workstation  downgraded PyTorch to a version incompatible with the `sm_86` architecture of the RTX A6000 GPU of the workstation.
+The version that was available on the MMAAMS workstation  downgraded PyTorch to a version incompatible with the `sm_86` architecture of the Nvidia RTX A6000 GPU of the workstation.
 Anaconda installs a sandboxed newer version of python such that PyTorch is not downgraded and `sm_86` architecture is supported.
 We hav confirmed the scripts to work well with the GPU on python version 3.11.3.

 2. [Install anaconda](https://pytorch.org/get-started/locally/#linux-anaconda)